mdn/content/files/en-us/webassembly/reference/memory/grow/index.md

 ---
-title: Grow
+title: memory.grow
-slug: WebAssembly/Reference/Memory/Grow
+slug: WebAssembly/Reference/Memory/grow
 page-type: webassembly-instruction
 ---

 {{WebAssemblySidebar}}

-The **`grow`** instruction, increases the size of the memory instance by a specified number of pages, each page is sized 64KiB.
+The **`memory.grow`** instruction, increases the size of the memory instance by a specified number of pages, each page is sized 64KiB.

-The **`grow`** instruction returns previous size of memory, in pages, if the operation was successful, and returns **`-1`** if the operation failed.
+The instruction returns previous size of memory, in pages, if the operation was successful, and returns `-1` if the operation failed.

 {{EmbedInteractiveExample("pages/wat/grow.html", "tabbed-taller")}}